 Probably the majority of investors.
 Most people who have employer-sponsored retirement plans have little investment knowledge.
 Using a service like blooom will definitely help to improve your long-term investment performance.
 And that will ensure a more comfortable retirement.

-Personal Capital – Best for professional management OR self-directed assistance
+Empower – Best for professional management OR self-directed assistance

-Personal Capital doesn’t actually manage your 401(k).
+Empower doesn’t actually manage your 401(k).
 But the service does offer a wealth of tools that help you better manage your plan.
 What’s more, the 401(k) management tools are available free of charge.

-Personal Capital comes with two plans.
+Empower comes with two plans.
 The free plan provides budgeting as well as an entire portfolio of investment management tools.
 The wealth management plan is the paid version, that provides direct management of taxable accounts and IRAs.
 But for 401(k) purposes, you can take full advantage of the free version.

 The free version offers the following tools: